gt-ros-pkg/hrl-assistive/hrl_pose_estimation/README.txt

 4. Test subjects on the model you've built.
   a. plot_loss.py: plots losses and prints errors/standard deviations for entire validation datasets

+Note: The kinematics convnet will ONLY work with Pytorch version 0.3.1.
+It will not work with Pytorch version 0.4.1.